-Meet any speech therapist or Communicative disorder assistant and ask what they’re go to speech tools are and you can bet they’ll mention bubbles!
-They are certainly my go to when working with kids of all ages because they can be used in so many different ways to both assess language skills and promote language development, they can be used to get a child’s attention or to calm a child.
-Bubbles are inexpensive, portable and can be used in any setting, Here are some ways to use bubbles to encourage speech and language development using bubbles.
+Ask a Speech Pathologist or Communicative Disorders Assistant what their favourite speech tools are and you can bet they’ll mention bubbles!
+They are certainly my ‘go to’ when working with children of all ages because they can be used in so many different ways to both assess language skills and promote language development.
+They can be used to get a child’s attention or to calm a child.
+Bubbles are inexpensive, portable and can be used in any setting, Here are some ways to use bubbles to encourage speech and language development.

 1. Promote eye contact,using bubbles.